meistersy/a_simple_atm/readme.md

 * Dictionary for association table of BankCard and Account
 ### Methods
 * Add BankCard
-* Add Account
+* Add Account (must be associated with card)
-* Associate BankCard and Account
 * List up all the BankCard and Account
-* Validate BankCard Number
-* Get the list of Cccount associated with specific BankCard Number
+* Get the Account IDs by BankCard instance
-* Get the Account by BankCard instance
+* Get the Account Instance by Account ID
 * Get the BankCard instance with PIN validation

 ## class ATMServiceProvider